HatmanStack/pixel-prompt-container/README.md

 - **prompthero/openjourney**
 - **juliajoanna/sdxl-flintstones_finetuning_1**
 - **segmind/Segmind-Vega**
-- **Pclanglais/Mickey-1928**
-- **firella/202404032300-oldvis-choropleth-lora-sdxl**
 - **digiplay/AbsoluteReality_v1.8.1**
-- **0x7o/RussianVibe-XL-v2.0**
 - **dreamlike-art/dreamlike-photoreal-2.0**
 - **digiplay/Acorn_Photo_v1**

 ### Prompts

 - **mistralai/Mistral-7B-Instruct-v0.3**
+- **roborovski/superprompt-v1**

 ## Functionality

-The Style and Layout components use Huggingface's IP adapter which isn't available in the HuggingFace Inference API yet.
+This App was creating using the HuggingFace Inference API.
+Although Free to use, some functionality isn't available yet.
+The Style and Layout switches are based on the IP adapter which isn't supported by the Inference API.
 If you decide to use custom endpoints this is available now.
-A placeholder image is included.

 ## License